reedbryan/CosmicCrucible/README.md

 <hr/>

-Made using the Unity Game Engine, Cosmic Crucible is a 2D physics based brawler with support for joystick contrtoller and local multiplyer with multiple gamemodes.
+Made using the Unity Game Engine, Cosmic Crucible is a 2D physics based brawler with support for joystick contrtollers and local multiplyer with multiple gamemodes.

 [Play online](https://simmer.io/@reedoover/cosmic-crucible)